jessicsw/Would-You-Rather/README.md

 # Would You Rather?

-Would You Rather? is re-make of the classic game of preference.
+Would You Rather? is a re-make of the classic game of preference.

 [Live link](https://lethal-nest.surge.sh)